alimohammadi05/first-android-game-mr-pizza/README.md

-├── assets/              # Game resources (sprites, audio, fonts, scenes) ├── export_presets.cfg   # Export profiles and settings for Android packaging ├── project.godot        # Main configuration file for the Godot project └── LICENSE              # MIT open-source license
+├── assets/              # Game resources (sprites, audio, fonts, scenes) ├── export_presets.cfg   # Export profiles and settings for Android packaging ├── project.godot        # Main configuration file for the Godot project ├── pizza-logo.jpg       # Game logo image displayed in the README └── LICENSE              # MIT open-source license

 *(Note: Binary files like the `.apk` are managed under GitHub Releases to keep the repository lightweight.)*